bocchino/AppleCore/README.md

     to use the origin implied by the point in the program where the file is included.

-  - `-avm-slot=S`

-    Instruct the assembler to look for the AVM source files in slot S (default 6).

-  - `-avm-drive=D`

-    Instruct the assembler to look for the AVM source fiels in drive D (default 1).

 These compiler options handle most common cases.
 Finer control over what goes where in memory can be achieved by compiling everything in include mode and writing a short assembly language program to glue the